ZacharyGeurts/universal_equation/README.md

 Stay tuned for version 2.0.
 Starting line.
 I will hold at 1.9 until I can present 20 dimensions.
 My take?
 There are infinite and there is no bottom or top to existance.
+Climb in the blanket and have a look around.

 **Platform**: Currently Linux-only
 If you have a problem or need assistance please open an issue.